yuno-payments/yuno-docs/docs/Wallets/apple-pay/apple-pay-recurring-sdk.md

 >
 > Before following this guide, ensure you have completed the [dashboard setup and configuration](doc:apple-pay-setup-configuration) process.

-## Recurring Payments with SDK Overview
+## Recurring payments with SDK overview

-Using the Yuno SDK for recurring Apple Pay payments provides several advantages:
+Using the Yuno SDK for recurring Apple Pay payments provides simplified implementation by automatically handling the complexity of Customer Initiated Transactions (CIT) and Merchant Initiated Transactions (MIT) flows.
+The SDK manages payment tokens securely and provides built-in subscription support with enhanced fraud screening and 3DS authentication.

-- **Simplified Implementation**: The SDK handles the complexity of CIT/MIT flows
-- **Automatic Token Management**: SDK manages payment tokens securely
-- **Built-in Subscription Support**: Native support for subscription workflows
-- **Enhanced Security**: Automatic fraud screening and 3DS when required

-## Prerequisites for Recurring Payments
+## Prerequisites for recurring payments

-### Subscription Management URL Configuration
+### Subscription management URL configuration

 For recurring payments, you must configure a **Subscription Management URL** in your Apple Pay connection.
-This URL allows customers to:
+This URL allows customers to view, cancel, and modify their active subscriptions, as well as access billing history.

-- View their active subscriptions
-- Cancel subscriptions
-- Modify subscription details
-- Access billing history

 > ⚠️ **Important**: This URL must be created and hosted by your merchant platform.
 It should provide a complete subscription management interface for your customers.